aws-amplify/docs/cli-toolchain/plugins.md

 ### Adding Custom GraphQL Transformers to the Project

 To add a custom GraphQL transformer to the list of transformers, they need to be registered within the project.
 This registration can be done by adding an entry to ```transform.conf.json``` file which can be found in the ```amplify/backend/api/<api-name>``` folder.
-A transformer can be registered by adding a file uri to the JavaScript file that implements the transformer or by specifying the npm package name.
+A transformer can be registered by adding a file URI to the JavaScript file that implements the transformer or by specifying the npm package name.
 The transformer modules will be dynamically imported during the transform process.

 #### Example transform.conf.json file